Don’t Let Stigma Keep You from Weight Loss Surgery, Los Angeles | HLB

 Weight Loss Surgery

-Nearly half of all survey takers held this claim, that bariatrics is used for cosmetic reasons.
-While it is true that weight loss surgery will help your waist (and the rest of you) shrink, WLS is aimed at improving your health, not your looks.
+Nearly half of all survey takers claimed that bariatrics are used for cosmetic reasons.
+While weight loss surgery will help your waist (and the rest of you) shrink, WLS aims to improve your health, not your looks.

 The health benefits of weight loss surgery for the morbidly obese have been well documented.
 Not only does losing weight cut your risk of early death, but dropping a majority of your excess weight after surgery can help treat obesity-related ailments like type 2 diabetes, heart disease, sleep apnea, arthritis, and stroke.

-Compared with adults who don’t have surgery, bariatric patients end up living longer, have less instances of high blood pressure, as well as lowered rates of cancer and type 2 diabetes.
+Compared with adults who don’t have surgery, bariatric patients live longer, have fewer instances of high blood pressure, and have lower rates of cancer and type 2 diabetes.

 WLS is Taking the “Easy Way Out”

 Over 40 percent of the survey recipients held this unfortunate claim.
 This is very telling.
-It says that, despite the high rates of effectiveness for long-term weight loss in obese individuals versus traditional diet and exercise, many Americans still believe willpower is to blame for the obesity epidemic.
+It says that, despite the high effectiveness rates for long-term weight loss in obese individuals versus traditional diet and exercise, many Americans still believe willpower is to blame for the obesity epidemic.

 The truth is that obesity has nothing to do with willpower.
-Obesity is a complex and chronic disease, just like cancer, and has many causes and subtypes.
+Obesity is a complex and chronic disease, like cancer, with many causes and subtypes.

-This way of thinking follows the fallacy that obese people merely need to eat right and exercise regularly and the weight will eventually come off.
+This way of thinking follows the fallacy that obese people merely need to eat right and exercise regularly, and the weight will eventually come off.
 Those who have tried to lose weight through conventional means know otherwise.
-Some weight may come off, but it usually comes back – oftentimes with a vengeance.
+Some weight may come off, but it usually comes back – often with a vengeance.

 If only we could educate these individuals on the effectiveness of weight loss surgery.
-Procedures like the gastric sleeve and gastric bypass reduce the size of your stomach and also suppress the hormones responsible for hunger.
-These bodily changes help the weight come off rapidly and for the long-term.
+Procedures like the gastric sleeve and gastric bypass reduce the size of your stomach and suppress the hormones responsible for hunger.
+These bodily changes help the weight come off rapidly and long-term.

 But what about the myth that bariatric surgery is somehow easy?
 Most patients will tell you that bariatric surgery is far from easy.
 There might be discomfort for at least a week or two as you recover at home following your procedure.
 Then there are the new lifestyle habits you must adopt to continue losing weight and keep it off for life.
-While weight loss surgery can help the weight come off, it’s not an easy way out by any means.
+While weight loss surgery can help the weight come off, it’s not an easy way out.

 However, while there may be aches and pains and a tad bit of struggle, the benefits of weight loss surgery make the procedure well worth it.